 Sean Gordon (OSU College of Forestry) provides an update with draft NW outputs using EMDS and ILAP outputs from other modules.
 40 minutes

-In the first Climate, Management, and Habitat (CMH) project webinar, Jessica Halofsky (INR) kicks-off a NW Climate Science Center funded project with stakeholders that will build climate-smart state and transition models to address climate change, local land management and future Northern Spotted Owl habitat in Coastal Washington.
-110 minutes
+In the kick-off and close-out Climate, Management, and Habitat (CMH) Coastal Washington project webinars, Jessica Halofsky (INR) provides an overview to stakeholders of a project funded by the NW Climate Science Center (NWCSC) and the Washington Dept. of Natural Resources that uses climate-smart state and transition models to address climate change, local land management and future Northern Spotted Owl habitat.
+110 minutes and 60 minutes

-In the next webinar, Megan Creutzburg (INR Portland) kicks-off the Southeastern Oregon CMH project that will build climate-smart state and transition models to address climate change, local land management and future Greater Sage Grouse habitat.
+Megan Creutzburg (INR Portland) kicks-off the Southeastern Oregon CMH project, also funded by NWCSC, that uses climate-smart state and transition models to address climate change, local land management and future Greater Sage Grouse habitat.
 60 minutes